Web designers looking at computer screen inside agency office

 In this article, you’ll learn about:

-Logos solidify your visual identity for your customers.
-A good logo sets your brand apart and helps you to build trust with your customers.
-When a person sees your logo, they’ll think about the quality of your work, products, or services and start to correlate those feelings with the visual aspects of your brand.
+Logos are the most important symbol representing your visual identity in the minds of your customers.
+A good logo sets your brand apart and helps you to build trust.
+When a person sees your logo, they’ll think about their experiences with your company as well as the quality of your work, products, or services, and eventually, they’ll start to correlate those feelings with the visual aspects of your brand.

 Whether you just went through a rebranding process and have a new logo or you’re a new business owner setting up your first website, prominent logo placement is one of the best ways to start building brand recognition with your audience.